 The extent to which you need to study will be based on your existing qualifications.
 Remember, you will need GCSE Maths and English at grade C/4 in addition to anything else you want to study.

-If you don’t have those then you will need to take those GCSEs before you can go any further.
+If you don’t have those then you will need to take those GCSEs, or GCSE grade equivalents like Functional Skills before you can go any further.

-The next you’ll need to decide to either study A Levels or an Access to Higher Education Diploma.
+The next thing you’ll need to decide is to either study A Levels or an Access to Higher Education Diploma.

-Both will get you accepted into university, but they’ll get you there via slightly different path.
+Both will get you accepted into university, but they’ll get you there via a slightly different path.

 Depending on whether you study a standard degree or QTS degree, the requirements may differ.
 And you may also find there are some restrictions regarding the subjects you can study.